ircv3/ircv3-specifications/core/metadata-3.2.md

 Servers MAY omit certain metadata, which is considered not visible for the requesting user, or replace it with `ERR_KEYNOPERMISSION`.

-In case of invalid target `RPL_METADATAEND` MUST be not sent.
+In case of invalid target `RPL_METADATAEND` MUST NOT be sent.

 *Errors*: `ERR_KEYNOPERMISSION`.